 A marketing plan without numbers isn't a marketing plan.
 Considering the goals and strategies of this plan, establish relevant KPIs to keep an eye throughout the project.

-Now that you the essential information that must be on your marketing plan, you might be wondering...
+Now that you know the essential information that goes into your marketing plan, you might be wondering...
 "What do I do when it's time to get to the action?".

-We have the answer: focus on the four pillars of today's marketing.
+We have the answer: start with the four core pillars in your modern marketing arsenal.

 - Search Marketing: Get found